-Duck confit, pork skin, and goose fat sound like wonderful ways to flavor up a pot of beans, yet this version sticks to more common meats found at your local grocery store: country-style pork ribs, Polska kielbasa, and bacon.
+Duck confit, pork skin, and goose fat sound like wonderful ways to flavor up a pot of beans, but this version sticks to more common meats found at your local grocery store: country-style pork ribs, Polska kielbasa, and bacon.
 Feel free to substitute other pork cuts for the ribs and your favorite sausage for the kielbasa, just be aware some sausages won’t survive 40 minutes under pressure.
 Kielbasa softens and loses some texture but it holds its shape and still has a bit of bite from the skin.
-These meats are readily available and more common than goose fat, but there’s nothing common about the flavor they impart to the beans – otherworldly and luxurious spring to mind.
+These meats are readily available and more common than goose fat but there’s nothing common about the flavor they impart to the beans – otherworldly and luxurious spring to mind.
 This budget-friendly version skimps on price but is so loaded with flavor that you won’t believe a pot of beans tastes this good.
 From a pot of very little comes a bowl packed with smoky beans, tender pork, and sausage.

 Pork and beans.
 That’s it, yet so much more.